MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-aws.md

 * Alert on Network access control list (ACL) changes
 * Alert on security group configuration changes

-For more information about creating policies, see [Control cloud apps with policies](control-cloud-apps-with-policies.md).
+For more information about creating policies, see [Create a policy](control-cloud-apps-with-policies.md#create-a-policy).

 ## Use Audit trail of activities for forensic investigations